sweeneyrobb/sweeneyrobb.github.io/_posts/2016-06-24-application-navigation-with-the-new-angular-2-router.md

 written by [Pascal Precht](http://twitter.com/pascalprecht), which does a great job outlining the new features of the new router.

+## Out with the old, In with the new ##

+Managing the way our application handles navigation has been somewhat static to date.
+Mostly a navigation component with static `routeLinks` littered throughout.
+We have always wanted to make this component a bit more dynamic.
+But, our investigations with the "old" router, always led us into complex solutions.

-With any new toy we wanted to take it out for a spin and see if we can't more simply solve some of our navigation issues, with something more native, using the new router.
+So, with the news, we decided to take the "new" router for a spin to see if we can't more simply solve some of our navigation issues, with something more native and simple.

+If you are interested, the entire example is [available here](http://plnkr.co/edit/lomzsQ?p=preview).
+This example is forked from [Pascal Precht](http://twitter.com/pascalprecht) example mentioned earlier.

 ## Gettings things setup ##